Expert Hot Tub Filters Guide - Everything You Need To Know

 D.E. hot tub filters are:

-• Suited for: pools and hot tubs that require high filtration efficiency.
+• Suited for: Pools and hot tubs that require high filtration efficiency.

-• Not suited for: people who look for less frequent maintenance.
+• Not suited for: People who look for less frequent maintenance.
 Because of their size and the use of hot water, D.E. filters need to be washed frequently, even daily for public spas.

 Pros of D.E. filters: